Accident and Incident Reporting (AIR)

 National Services Scotland

-In this section you will find the NSS Accident / Incident Reporting & Investigation Procedure and Accident / Incident Report (AIR) Form template on which all NSS work related accidents and near misses should be reported to Healthy Working Lives.
-Also provided is key HSE guidance to assist NSS management and staff to meet their legal obligations around accident reporting and investigation.
+In this section you will find the NSS Accident / Incident Reporting & Investigation Procedure and key HSE guidance to assist NSS to meet their legal obligations around accident reporting and investigation.

-- Any Accident or Non Riddor which is an event that results in injury or ill health;
+• An accident is an event that results in injury or ill health

-- Any Incident (Near miss) which is an event not causing harm, but has the potential to cause injury or ill health;
+• An incident (near miss) is an event not causing harm, but has the potential to cause injury or ill health

-If you require additional information you can contact the NSS Health & Safety Advisers through HR Connect Contact Us / Health, Safety & Wellbeing
+If you require additional information you can contact the NSS Health & Safety Advisers through HR Connect Contact Us / Health and Safety

 NHS 24